• Skip to main content

 When selecting a Medicare Part D plan, it’s important to consider both the costs and the coverage options.
 By understanding the premiums, deductibles, copayments, and other cost factors, you can choose a plan that aligns with your prescription needs and financial situation.

-Tips for Choosing Your Best Medicare Part D Plan in Colorado
+Tips for Choosing a Medicare Part D Plan in Colorado

 Medicare prescription drug plans are compatible with Medicare Parts A and B, all Medicare Supplement Plans (Medigap), and Medicare Advantage plans that do not include prescription drug coverage.
 However, you cannot enroll in a stand-alone Part D plan if you have a Medicare Advantage plan that includes prescription coverage as an extra benefit.

-Choosing the best Medicare Part D plan can be challenging, especially with 16 plans available in Colorado.
+Choosing the best Medicare Part D plan for you can be challenging, especially with 16 plans available in Colorado.
 To simplify your decision, consider these essential factors:

 1. Carefully Review the Formulary